Card Services calls have the general form:

 region.

-Once an MTD is bound to a memory region by a call to RegisterMTD
+Once an MTD is bound to a memory region by a call to RegisterMTD,

-it will remain bound until the MTD calls DeregisterClient
+it will remain bound until the MTD calls DeregisterClient.

 Return codes:

-The client handle is invalid.
+CS_BAD_HANDLEThe client handle is invalid.

-Either the offset does not match a valid memory region for this card, or another MTD has already registered for this region.
+CS_BAD_OFFSETEither the offset does not match a valid memory region for this card, or another MTD has already registered for this region.

 int CardServices(GetFirstRegion, client_handle_t handle, region_info_t *region);